You changed your whole offer because someone told you it needed to be more real.

 Buying decisions happen three levels deep.

-Level 1: The Surface Problem
+Level One: The Surface Problem

 This is what people say they want.
 For Jennifer's women-going-back-to-work offer, it sounded like, "I need help with my resume and interview skills."